-- As of 2007, whites' life expectancy at birth exceeded blacks' by 4.8 years (National Center for Health Statistics, 2010). - Office of Minority Health, 2011). - The asthma rate among black children is double that of white children (National Center for Health Statistics, 2010). - The infant mortality rate for black women is 2.4 times higher than it is for white women (Office of Minority Health, 2011).
+- As of 2007, whites' life expectancy at birth exceeded blacks' by 4.8 years (National Center for Health Statistics, 2010). - Black men are twice as likely as white men to have stomach cancer (Office of Minority Health, 2011). - The asthma rate among black children is double that of white children (National Center for Health Statistics, 2010). - The infant mortality rate for black women is 2.4 times higher than it is for white women (Office of Minority Health, 2011).

 While racial disparities in health are substantial, whites and people of color differ greatly in their understanding of these inequalities.
-While 48% of blacks, 38% of Latinos and 50% of people from other racial backgrounds believe that blacks are in worse health overall than whites, only 34% of whites agree that blacks are in worse health than whites.
+While 52% of blacks, 39% of Latinos and 41% of people from other racial backgrounds believe that blacks are in worse health overall than whites, only 34% of whites agree that blacks are in worse health than whites.
 A majority of whites believe that blacks' health is "about the same" as whites'.